-In comparison, the Boulevard had G force test results that were the fourth lowest for HIC sensors and the second highest for the chest sensor, which hurt its overall rank compared to the competition.
-That being said the HIC forces are far below the maximum allowable by over 710 points and below the maximum chest forces allowed by almost 10 points.
+In comparison, the Boulevard had G-force test results that were the fourth lowest for HIC sensors and the second highest for the chest sensor, which hurt its overall rank compared to the competition.
+However, the HIC forces are far below the maximum allowable by over 710 points and below the maximum chest forces allowed by almost 10 points.

 The charts below show the test data from the test dummy sensors in the Boulevard (shown in black) and the test data for the seats in this review that have the lowest recorded G forces (shown in green) for comparison.

-The Evenflo Tribute LX head sensor recorded the lowest G forces during testing than the other options we tested.
-The Clek Foonf chest sensor recorded the lowest amount of G forces compared to the other products we looked at.
+The Essentials by Britax Allegiance head sensor recorded the lowest G-forces during testing than the other options we tested.
+The Clek Foonf chest sensor recorded the lowest amount of G-forces compared to the other products we tested.
 The Britax Advocate ClickTight ARB differs from the Boulevard ClickTight by having one of the lowest crash test scores in the review.
-This is the only metric where the two diverged in their test results, with the Advocate earning only 3 of 10.
+This metric is the only one where the two diverged in their test results, with the Advocate earning only 3 of 10.

 Ease of Install - LATCH